Appefy/Paintus/README.md

 # Paintus
-A simple paint app written in C#
+A simple Painting App for windows.